zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency03.md

 ### Objective

-All authoritative name servers must serve the same SOA record for the designated domain.
+All SOA record fields except SERIAL, RNAME and MNAME must be consistent across all authoritative name servers.

 The inconsistency in these different fields for the designated zone (*Got to Verify*) might result in operational inconsistencies.